SK-EID/smart-id-java-client/README.md

 #### Using nonce to override idempotent behaviour

+Idempotent behaviour means that if the session request with same values is made multiple times within a 15-second window, the same response with identical values will be returned.
+If there is a need to override this behaviour, a nonce can be used.
+Nonce value must be a random string with a minimum length of 1 and a maximum length of 30 characters.

-Authentication is used as an example, nonce can also be used with certificate choice and signature sessions requests by using method `withNonce("randomValue")`.
+Notification-based signature request is used as an example.
+Nonce can also be used with other signing session request (device-link signature and certificate choice; notification-based certificate choice) by using method `withNonce("randomValue")`.

 ```java
 NotificationSignatureSessionResponse signatureSessionResponse = smartIdClient.createNotificationSignature()